 Hand Staple Gun– Can you use one?
 In short, yes.
 You can.
 I didn’t personally try this, but I have seen others do so.
 From my understanding, it’s more tiring on your hands (makes sense) and the staples are much wider and therefore more visible.
 My staple gun is always acting up so I wouldn’t have felt comfortable using it for this project.
 If you do end up using a hand stapler, make sure you use longer staples for install.

 Narrow Crown Stapler– As a passionate DIYer with no plans of stopping anytime soon, I invested in a narrow crown stapler.
-It looks and feels JUST like my brad nailer (aka very fun to use) and I’m able to use narrow (tiny) staples which blend right in with this runner.
-I know I’ll continue to find uses for this tool in the future.
+It looks and feels JUST like my brad nailer and I’m able to use narrow (tiny) staples which blend right in with this runner.
+I know I’ll continue to find uses for this tool in the future!

 Cordless Crown Stapler– There’s also the option of a crown stapler, which I initially bought and then returned.
 (Luckily I have a Home Depot nearby!)
-It’s less expensive than the narrow crown stapler, more comfortable for your hands BUT it doesn’t fit those narrow, small staples.
+It’s less expensive than the narrow crown stapler, more comfortable for your hands than a hand stapler, BUT it doesn’t fit the narrow staples.

 Pneumatic Stapler– This is if you have an air compressor!
 I don’t, so I don’t know a ton about them, but you can get a narrow crown stapler that attaches to your air compressor.

 Originally, I was planning to turn the runner at the top of the stairs just like I did on the bottom landing.

 I didn’t up up doing that.
 For one, I didn’t have enough runner left.
 But also, I really just liked the way it looked without turning.

 Honestly, I feel like I just got lucky with this part because the end of the runner was the perfect amount to cover the landing.